What Is A Postural Assessment?

 What is a postural assessment?

 Posture is the position in which someone holds their body when standing, sitting or lying down.
-Postural assessments look at your static posture to see if there are any imbalances that could cause or are causing pain and discomfort.
+Postural assessments look at your static posture to see if any imbalances could cause or are causing pain and discomfort.

 Our postural assessments also include manual tests that check how well your muscles and joints are working together and if there are any imbalances to be corrected.